artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 All we did is wrap the meat of our logic in a flimsy tortilla of inevitability, since the outer condition `A extends any` will, of course, always be true.

 The unrolling happens specifically to `A` because that's just how you decide which union to unroll: by placing it to the left of `extends`.

-And, finally, we can delete those four characters 🎉🕺🏼💃🏽🎈
+And finally we can delete those four characters 🎉🕺🏼💃🏽🎈

 ```ts
 dispatch("INIT")